cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 #### Constraints
 * The bot needs to be a part of atmost one channel (report delivery channel).
 There isn't a need to invite it to multiple channels.
 * A single bot handles a single standup.
-A new standup would be handled by a new instance of the bot.
-* Every user interacts through direct messages with the bot and not through a dedicated channel.
+* Every user interacts with the bot through direct messages.
 * Only the creator of the bot can modify the configurations of the bot.
 * A Google account needs to be created for the bot, so it can send the report email via gmail and store the standup updates on google sheets.